Updated: 3 days ago

 Economic Rot Indicators, Plain to See

 But we should not fixate upon recessions.
 We should act to mitigate them always.
 The fact is – our economy is rotten as it is.
 Value is distorted in utilities, healthcare, mental health services, labor markets, real estate, finance, and government services.
-The waste of human lives, resources and energy persists in the path to recession, rather than occurring all at once when the numbers adjust to the reality.
+The erosion of human potential and resources persists during the path to recession, rather than occurring all at once when capital realigns to reality.

 As a reminder – a person who needs to borrow from tomorrow for what they can’t afford today, is not “strong,” “successful,” nor “prosperous.”
 They are mendicant.
 They borrow because they are not prosperous.
 They sacrifice their future on the altar of the present.
 As Benjamin Franklin said, they are empty sacks, which cannot stand upright.

 But just how bad is US debt serfdom?
 What facts are the economic cheerleaders hiding from you this time?

 The elderly are broke: nearly half of the elderly have no retirement savings.
 Does that sound like a prosperous nation to you?

 The young are broke with no assets: millennials owe more than a trillion in debt for education.
 They don’t even have debt for assets like businesses and houses.
 They agreed to pay academic snake oil saleswomen a fortune, for what purpose?
 A third of them are underemployed after college.

 Even worse, many speak of forcing innocent taxpayers to bail them out of their wicked scam!
 They are not even demanding universities and professors foot the bill for false advertising and useless services sold to them.
 They want their innocent and responsible neighbors to shoulder the burden of their destructive choices.
 Apparently the years of indoctrination and expenditure at university did not give these young adults any knowledge of ethics, logic, or economics.
 This is our “excellent economy” at work!